FAQs

 The schedules can take many different forms depending on factors like the instructor’s availability, the school’s schedule, the number of students being served, the number of classrooms, and the physical layout of the school building.
 Once’s Program Team will help schools design the optimal schedule considering all of these variables.

-Once instructors are scheduled for 15 minutes of instruction per student each day for a minimum of 10 students.
+Once instructors might be scheduled for 15 minutes of instruction per student each day for a minimum of 10 students.
 If instruction is near the classroom, transition time may not need to be scheduled, but if the instructional area is far from the classroom, transition times may need to be added.

 What does a student’s schedule look like for this program?